 See?
 Getting the spark back into your relationship can be pretty simple (and didn’t I tell you it wasn’t all that hard?).
 All it really requires is attention, intention, and a willingness to do it—and by reading this article, you’re already more than halfway there.

-Which of the tips above will you use to refresh the romance in your relationship?
+Which of the tips above will you use to bring back romance in your relationship?
 Share your favorites in the comments below!

 About the Author